splay-project/splay/README.md

-SplayNet
+Splay
 ====
+This is the official Splay Repository.

-This branch includes the required libraries for SplayNet, the topology emulation feature for Splay.
+It includes the required libraries for SplayNet, the topology emulation feature for Splay.
 You can read more details about SplayNet on the following paper:

 http://link.springer.com/chapter/10.1007%2F978-3-642-45065-5_4